diethardsteiner/diethardsteiner.github.io/_posts/2016-10-01-Flink-Using-Case-Classes.md

   }
 }
 ```

-Notice that using a `case class` enables us to reference the fields by name in functions like `keyBy` and `sum`.

 Compile and **run** this version in **IDEA** and paste again the **sample data** into the terminal window.
 This time round the results of the **windowed aggregation** look better: